Southdale Center: 1952–1957: Development and opening

 Groundbreaking for Southdale took place on October 29, 1954; 800 construction workers were needed to build the three-story, 800000 sqft, 500 acre center, which had 5,200 parking spaces, 72 available tenants, and cost $20 million to construct.
 Due to Minnesota's harsh climate in the winter, Gruen constructed the center with a roof and air-conditioning system capable of maintaining a comfortable temperature of 75 F year-round.
-The mall was originally anchored by Dayton's, Donaldson's, Walgreens, and Woolworth.
+The mall was originally anchored by Dayton's and Donaldson's.
 Over 40,000 visitors attended the grand opening ceremony for the center on the morning of October 8, 1956.
 An additional 188,000 customers visited the mall throughout the following week.

 The center was constructed to successfully bring the community together by "gathering art, culture, and entertainment under one roof with retail."
 The Dayton's store was modeled after Dayton's flagship store in Minneapolis, Minnesota.
 In November 1956, organic architect Frank Lloyd Wright visited the mall as part of a tour of new buildings in Minnesota; he critiqued Southdale's overall design, stating "[the] garden court has all the evils of the village street and none of its charm", further criticizing several other buildings in nearby Minneapolis.
 He unfavorably added that Gruen "should have left downtown, downtown."

-1958–90: Additions, JCPenney opens, and new competition
+1958–1990: Additions, JCPenney opens, and new competition

 Over the early years of Southdale, several tenants and restaurants opened in the center.
-A restaurant called Sidewalk Cafe, was an "outdoor"-themed restaurant, even though the venue was fully enclosed; Sidewalk Cafe was the first restaurant of its kind.
+A restaurant called Sidewalk Cafe was an "outdoor"-themed restaurant, even though the venue was fully enclosed; Sidewalk Cafe was the first restaurant of its kind.
 JCPenney announced their interest in opening a location at Southdale Center.
 An addition to the mall was constructed, allowing JCPenney to open a 247902 sqft store in 1972; it became Southdale's third anchor store, following Dayton's and Donaldson's.

 Along with the new anchor store came an entire new mall corridor connecting JCPenney to the original structure of the mall.

 During 1976, construction of a new shopping center directly across the street from Southdale occurred.
 The construction resulted in the Galleria Edina, an upscale shopping center; the new shopping mall increased competition with neighboring shopping centers.
 In 1987, Donaldson's announced the discontinuation of their chain of stores, which would shut one of the mall's original anchors.
 Instead, Donaldson's merged with Chicago-based department chain Carson Pirie Scott.